The buyer for a property listing needs a real estate home loan.

-My Dad was one of the first crop of Maine residential real estate appraisers when licensing for valuations was needed.
+My Dad was one of the first crop of Maine residential real estate appraisers when licensing for valuations became needed.
 Prior to that the licensed Maine real estate broker could issue valuations.
-Appraising a property, valuation was one of the three components of licensure when I took my broker’s exam in 1979.
+Appraising a property, valuation was one of the three components of licensure when I took my Maine real estate broker’s exam in 1979.

 So back to the blog post title that kept your reading this far.

 Local real estate bank home loans, protecting rural small towns in Maine.
 In my area of northern Maine the shortage of appraisers for the work load is felt in our local markets.
 One appraisal firm out of Washburn Maine recently announced they were pulling back their horns and not servicing southern Aroostook County any longer.
 So the tightness for appraisers to do the mortgage loan underwriting inspections and valuations just increase a few clicks on the rachet tension.

 So my advice to a home buyer looking for a home loan in Maine’s small rural real estate markets is to keep it local.

 Use those banks with processing centers in Maine.
 With local outlets for lending from institutions that have banks, credit unions in the small Maine town or in one of the sixteen counties of the Pine Tree State.
 Why?
 Lots of reasons.
 First and foremost is the service you you receive and the time that is not wasted waiting for the clear to close real estate memo.

 I can ask a local lender, of which there are five of them for a bank home loan or any real estate financing product just where are we on this pending sale.
 What is the hold up or where are we in the process so if something is stopping the turning conveyor belt, I can run interference to collect what is holding up the show.